Wonderful integrates with:

 ● Less Control: It is possible that you will have less control and flexibility over the process of making payments.

-● Probable delays in fund settlement: Third-party processors can hold funds for longer periods, particularly for new accounts or transactions that involve a high level of risk.
+● Probable delays in fund settlement: Third-party PISPs can hold funds for longer periods, particularly for new accounts or transactions that involve a high level of risk.

 Wonderful

-● One App: This is one of the most budget-friendly point-of-sale (POS) payment applications in the UK.
-You can accept payments by generating tap-to-pay links and QR code payments.
-It leverages the power of open banking to process payments instantly over a safe network and settle payments in real-time.
+● One App: This is one of the most budget-friendly point-of-sale (POS) applications.
+Merchants can accept payments online by generating tap-to-pay links and QR codes.
+It leverages the power of open banking to process transactions instantly over a safe network, and settle in real-time.

-● WooCommerce plugin: Wonderful’s WooCommerce payment plugin blends easily with your legacy system and offers a hassle-free checkout experience for your customers.
+● WooCommerce plugin: Wonderful’s WooCommerce payment plugin can be integrated with existing payment methods and offers a hassle-free checkout experience for your customers.
 Their ‘Plus’ plan comes at a remarkably affordable fee of £19.99 for 2000 monthly transactions.
 You only pay 1p per transaction for transactions outside your monthly bundle.

-● API integration: Wonderful's application programming interface (API) is very adaptable and easy to use for developers.
+● API integration: Wonderful's payment API (Application Programming Interface) is highly adaptable and developer-friendly.
 It facilitates integration with unique apps and offers robust support for personalised payment solutions.

 Razorpay